matthias-blomme/ad-project-document/book/src/deliverables/business_case.md

 ### D1.1.
 Your concept/product/service

 Here you will detail what your concept is: what are you going to do and build (or provide as a service)?
-Make sure to include all the items specified in chapter 5 (yes, you need to cover everything we’ve listed there).
+Make sure to include all the items specified in [chapter 2](./concept/concept.md) (yes, you need to cover everything we’ve listed there).
 Don’t be restricted to text for this.
 Illustrate with charts, figures, whatever you need to get the message across.